Josephine Mandamin

 Josephine Mandamin (Anishinaabemowin: Biidaasige-ba, "The one who comes with the light"; February 21, 1942 – February 22, 2019) was an Anishinaabe grandmother, elder and founding member of the water protectors movement.

-A member of Wikwemikong First Nation, Mandamin was a survivor of the Canadian Indian residential school system and cofounder of the Mother Earth Water Walkers.
-During her 77 years, she walked about 25,000 miles around the shorelines of all the Great Lakes, and other waterways of North America, carrying a pail of water, to bring awareness to the need to protect the waters from pollution.
-Josephine was a 77 year old when she died.
+A member of Wikwemikong First Nation in Ontario, Canada, Mandamin was an alumnus of the Canadian Indian residential school system and cofounder of the Mother Earth Water Walkers.
+During her life, she walked about 25,000 miles around the shorelines of all the Great Lakes, and other waterways of North America, carrying a pail of water, to bring awareness to the need to protect the waters from pollution.

 Early life

 Josephine Henrietta Mandamin (née Trudeau) was born on February 21, 1942.
 Mandamin was from Wiikwemkoong Unceded Territory.
 She married Andrew Mandamin and was a mother to eight children, grandmother to thirteen children, and great-grandmother to sixteen children.

 From 1948 to 1954 Mandamin attended the St. Joseph' Residential School for Girls in Spanish, Ontario.
 Mandamin moved to Thunder Bay in 1979.
 Throughout her career in Thunder Bay, she worked at Kashadaying residence and Mino Bimaadiziwin.
 She also served as executive director of Beendigen Inc. and Ontario Native Women's Association (ONWA).
 She retired in 2006.